 Wild greens macaroni and cheese

-For me a Mac ‘n cheese is absolute comfort food.
-But over the years I have grown to recognise what makes a good Mac ‘n cheese.
-Here are my criteria.
-It has to be baked, not just tossed in a pan.
-It has to have a crust, usually bread crumbs and cheese but anything crunchy works.
+For me, mac ‘n cheese is absolute comfort food.
+But over the years, I have grown to recognise what makes a good Mac ‘n cheese.
+Here are my criteria: It has to be baked, not just tossed in a pan.
+It has to have a crust, usually bread crumbs and cheese, but anything crunchy works.
 And finally, lots of great cheese.
-We have lots of wonderful cheese in the world, easily available, let’s use them to make great dishes.
+We have lots of wonderful cheese in the world, easily available.
+Let’s use them to make great dishes.

-I believe that a Mac 'n cheese is an open palate for a great chef to highlight their skills.
-This means no more boring Mac ‘n cheese, but filled with something delicious inside.
-Meat, sausages, vegetables, as in this recipe, or a blend of amazing cheeses or anything the chef desires.
-A good Mac 'n cheese pops with flavor and must stand out.
+I believe that Mac 'n cheese is an open palate for a great chef to highlight their skills.
+This means no more boring Mac ‘n cheese, but filled with something delicious inside—meat, sausages, vegetables, as in this recipe, a blend of amazing cheeses, or anything the chef desires.
+A good Mac 'n cheese pops with flavour and must stand out.

 This Mac ‘n cheese was no exception.
 A blend of flavorful cheeses, Swiss Gruyere, Italian pecorino, English mature cheddar and Greek feta give the roux a pop of cheesy goodness.
-The greens, in this case I used spinach, local gongura leaves for sourness and local fenugreek leaves (methi) for bitter.
+For the greens, in this case, I used spinach, local gongura leaves for sourness and local fenugreek leaves (methi) for bitterness.

 Ingredients: